Shoplifter spat in cop’s face and jailed for six months near London Bridge

 “When I arrived on the scene, it was clear the suspect’s intentions were to cause harm.
 There is no excuse for any kind of abuse and we will hold people accountable for their actions.”

-The Metropolitan Police reiterated that violence and abuse toward officers will not be tolerated, and offenders will be prosecuted to the full extent of the law.
+The Metropolitan Police have warned that violence and abuse against officers will not be tolerated.
+They promised to pursue offenders through the full force of the law.

-Members of the public with concerns or information about assaults on emergency workers can contact police on 101 or anonymously via Crimestoppers on 0800 555 111.
+Anyone with information on assaults against emergency workers is urged to contact police on 101 or call Crimestoppers anonymously on 0800 555 111.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.